Secretary of the Smithsonian Institution

 Elected to the National Academy of Engineering in 1990, he was recognized with the 2008 NAE Bueche Award for his efforts in public policy.
 Clough has received nine national awards from the American Society of Civil Engineers, including the 2004 OPAL lifetime award for contributions to education and the 2010 Presidents’ Award.
 He has served as chair of the National Research Council Committee on New Orleans Regional Hurricane Protection Reconstruction, a six-year term as member of the National Science Board and seven years as a member of President’s Council of Advisors on Science and Technology.

 In 2011, Clough wrote “Increasing Scientific Literacy: A Shared Responsibility,” a monograph on the nation’s urgent need to improve scientific literacy and the key role Smithsonian can play.
-Clough’s most recent publication, the e-book, “Best of Both Worlds: Museums, Libraries, and Archives in a Digital Age,” takes readers on a journey into the digital world of the Smithsonian and other museums.
+Clough’s recent publication, the e-book, “Best of Both Worlds: Museums, Libraries, and Archives in a Digital Age,” guides readers through the digital world of the Smithsonian and other museums.
+His latest book, due out this fall, is “From the Arctic to the Antarctic and Points in Between: The Smithsonian Writ Large.”

 # # #